 Press Backup Data to transfer data that has been saved to the internal memory (see section 3.4 or 3.5) to an external USB Flash Drive.
-You need to plug a USB Flash Drive into the front of the microK in order to use this facility.
-With some Flash Drives, it can take up to 15 seconds for these to enumerate and therefore be recognised by the Windows CE operating system, you therefore need to wait for 15s after plugging in the USB Flash Drive before attempting to transfer the data (otherwise a "No external drive present" warning will appear).
+You need to plug a USB Flash Drive into the front of the microK in order to use this facility (otherwise a "No external drive present" warning will appear).
+The operating system may take up to 20s to "find" the USB drive, so you may have to for a while after plugging in the drive before being able to backup data.